Theology for Teens

 Learn with professors and Roanoke College students

-Our fourth annual summer camp introducing teens to biblical and theological scholarship, exploring contemporary challenges & how their faith tradition can meet those challenges.
-We will focus on the life & thought of Dietrich Bonhoeffer—a church leader who met the challenges before him—we will explore today’s social issues & encounter other faiths by engaging the students with leaders from those various communities.
+Our seventh annual, week-long summer program introducing teens to biblical and theological scholarship, exploring contemporary challenges & how their faith tradition can meet those challenges.
+We will focus on the life & thought of Dietrich Bonhoeffer-a church leader who met the challenges before him-we will explore today's social issues & encounter other faiths by engaging the students with leaders from those various communities.
 Come and discover a sense of mission, be equipped with theological tools to enable you to meet the challenges facing the church today.
+For information on how to register for Theology4Teens please contact Dr. Ned Wisnefski via email at email@example.com.